dilaraencku/brackets/README.md

 This project requires entering a text consisting of parentheses. and then checks the symmetry of the parentheses.

-Returns true if the text entered by the user is symmetrical, if it is not symmetrical return false.
+Returns #YES if the text entered by the user is symmetrical, if it is not symmetrical return #NO.

 Asks for new text after every return.